pixelpump/glossary/edge-glossary.md

 In academic circles, this term refers to a mobility-enhanced public or private cloud at the infrastructure edge, as popularized by [Mahadev Satyanarayanan](https://en.wikipedia.org/wiki/Mahadev_Satyanarayanan) of Carnegie Mellon University.
 It is synonymous with the term [Edge Cloud](#edge-cloud) as defined in this glossary.
 It has also been used interchangeably with [Edge Data Center](#edge-data-center) and [Edge Node](#edge-node) in the literature.
 In a 3-tier computing architecture, the term "cloudlet" refers to the middle tier (Tier 2), with Tier 1 being the cloud and Tier 3 being a smartphone, wearable device, smart sensor or other such weight/size/energy-constrained entity.
 In the context of CDNs such as Akamai, cloudlet refers to the practice of deploying self-serviceable applications at CDN nodes.

 See also: [Edge Cloud](#edge-cloud), [Edge Data Center](#edge-data-center), [Edge Node](#edge-node)
-### Co-Location
+### Colocation

 The process of deploying compute, data storage and network infrastructure owned or operated by different parties in the same physical location, such as within the same physical structure.
-Distinct from Shared Infrastructure as co-location does not require infrastructure such as an edge data center to have multiple tenants or users.
+Distinct from Shared Infrastructure as colocation does not require infrastructure such as an edge data center to have multiple tenants or users.
+Also distinct from multitenancy as colocation doesn't involve sharing of instanced software.

 See also: [Shared Infrastructure](#shared-infrastructure)
 ### Computational Offloading